Lowest Mortgage Rate in Canada. Starting from 2.49%

 • Avoid the volatility of a HELOC's floating interest rate

-• At renewal, refinance into one mortgage and one payment again without penalty
+• At renewal, you may be able to refinance into one mortgage and one payment potentially without penalty

 Cons